atulbhartiproff/testAPI/readme.md

 # Game Recommendation API

 A full-stack game recommendation API built with Node.js, Express, and PostgreSQL.
-Supports both content-based and collaborative filtering recommendations based on user interactions.
+Supports content-based, collaborative, and hybrid recommendations based on user interactions.

 ## Features

 * **Users, Games, and Interactions** tables with relational integrity.
-* **Content-Based Filtering**: Recommend games based on genre of last played game.
+* **Content-Based Filtering**: Recommend games based on the genre of the user's last played game.
 * **Collaborative Filtering**: Recommend games based on what similar users played and liked.
-* **Hybrid Approach Ready**: Can combine content and collaborative recommendations.
+* **Hybrid Recommendations**: Combines content-based and collaborative filtering with adjustable weights and duplicates handling.
+* **Fallback Mechanism**: Recommends top popular games when personalized recommendations are unavailable.
 * **Flexible Interaction Types**: `play`, `like`, `rate`.
 * **Scalable**: Designed to handle hundreds of users and thousands of games.